Mcclaib4/WWUAdvancedPaleo/Phylogenies.md

 **1.**

-Based on my observations, I would divide the specimens into the following species:
+Based on my observations on similarities of shell characteristics, I would divide the specimens into the following species:

 Sp 1) 1,8,21